shivanathd/Check-In-App-lvl3/README.md

 =================
 1. Modify the *Account Page Layout* and drag the **DirectionsPage** into the Mobile Cards section of the layout.
 2. Add the included Quick Action to the publisher.
 To do so go to **Setup > Build >  Customize > Chatter > Publisher Layouts** and then edit the **Global Layout**.
 Drag the **Check In** action into the list of publisher actions (tip:  put it next to **Post** so it is on the initial publisher screen)

-For the demo flow, [watch this tutorial](https://www.youtube.com/watch?v=VdGHX8MUv84)
+3. NOTE : you need to create a GeoLocation Field on Account called : Location For the demo flow, [watch this tutorial](https://www.youtube.com/watch?v=VdGHX8MUv84)